tgfrerer/island/plan.md

 - add samplercreateinfo fields to textureInfo (mipmapmode, etc.) when creating sampler/textures

-- let camera controller accept an event input stream instead of directly controlling it - mouse and key event state needs to be accumulated inside the camera controller, not outside...

 - LeImageAttachmentInfo is not very discoverable - we need to think about a better way to set properties for attachments